Velvety Chicken Paprika Stew (Creamy, Rich & Smoky) — 1-Pot Comfort

 Instructions

-1. Prepare the chicken: Pat the chicken thighs dry and season generously with salt and pepper.
+1. Prepare the chicken: Pat the chicken thighs dry and season generously with salt and black pepper.

 2. Sear the chicken: Heat olive oil over medium heat in a large heavy-bottomed pot.
 Add chicken skin-side down and brown until golden, about 5 minutes per side.
 Remove and set aside.